How to collect 99% of all your music royalties

 4. Register your song with SoundExchange

 As mentioned in the video, you need a publishing administrator to collect GLOBALLY.
 We are in the streaming era, which means that your mechanical and performance royalties are collected by different societies around the world depending on where your music is being streamed.
 The easiest way to collect that is with a pub admin.
 I use a company called Songtrust.
 Sign up with Songtrust now.
-(If you use my promo code 'KatoProducer', it'll give you 20% off the sign up fee.)
+UPDATE: As of 2024, I'm no longer a client of Songtrust (I signed my first Publishing deal!), but I would still recommend them to anyone looking for a DIY service.
+I used Songtrust for many years and they helped me collect a LOT of money, never had any issues.
+I'm in no way employed or affiliated with them, just speaking from personal experience.

 Kato